modsim/ChromaHD-genmesh/README.md

     - mind the `translateOffsets` and actual coordinates of beads from xyzd file.
     - Ensure that cut planes are either symmetric or far away from bead surface.
 Essentially, in case of "xy" periodicity, ensure that there is inlet/outlet void space at the ends of the column.
 - periodic meshing only in the z-direction isn't available yet.
 Options are "xy" and "xyz" only

+## Packing Generation
+This [Packing Generation](https://github.com/VasiliBaranov/packing-generation) tool can be used to generate periodic packings.
+As of this writing, this [issue](https://github.com/VasiliBaranov/packing-generation/issues/18) is still unresolved, and confined cylindrical packings don't work.

+More detailed information can be found in the README of the above project, but here I'll elucidate a clear workflow to generate periodic packings.

+Essentially, generating the packing involves running the program multiple times with different algorithms: FBA -> LS -> LSGD

+[FBA]
+- Ensure that generation.conf and diameters.txt (optional) are in the current directory.
+- Ensure that generation.conf has Generation start: 1
+- Run FBA: `PackingGeneration.exe -fba |& tee fba.log`

+[LS]
+- Remove packing.nfo, optionally move/save all files to a different directory
+- Ensure that generation.conf, diameters.txt and packing.xyzd are in the current directory.
+- Ensure that generation.conf has Generation start: 0
+- Run LS: `PackingGeneration.exe -ls |& tee ls.log`
+- If every other line is a warning about mismatch in inner and outer diameter ratios, restart the whole process with modified nbeads and dimensions such that porosity is close to 0.4.
+(0.4-0.6)

+[LSGD]
+- Remove packing.nfo, optionally move/save all files to a different directory
+- Ensure that generation.conf, diameters.txt and packing.xyzd are in the current directory.
+- Ensure that generation.conf has Generation start: 0
+- Run LS: `PackingGeneration.exe -lsgd |& tee lsgd.log`

+[dumpy]
+- Run dumpy to scale the diameters: `dumpy --dpacking packing.xyzd --nfo packing.nfo -w packing_fixed.xyzd`. (or just scale bead diameters manually in genmesh)